 Jesmer, B. R., J. R. Goheen, K. L. Monteith, and M. J. Kauffman.
 In Review.
 State-dependent foraging alters endocrine-energy relationships in a large herbivore.
 Functional Ecology.

 Program in Ecology

 University of Wyoming

-Brett is currently pursuing an Ph.D. in ecology at the University of Wyoming.
+Brett completed his Ph.D. in ecology at the University of Wyoming in 2018, moving on to a post-doctoral position at Yale University.
 He grew up in the St. Lawrence river valley of northern New York state and attended the State University of New York, College of Environmental Science and Forestry at Syracuse University (SUNY ESF).

 Field work was completed for this project in March 2015.
 We are currently working in the lab to finalize genetic analyses of feces to identify individual moose and their sex prior to further analyzing feces for diet composition, diet quality, and hormone concentrations (nutritional condition and pregnancy).
 Also, we are currently working to assess drought conditions across our study areas using remotely-sensed data (i.e., satellite data).
 We anticipate completion of all data analyses during spring 2016 and finalized products and reports by spring 2017.
 This project page will be updated periodically as new results are obtained, so please come back and visit the Understanding Resource Limitation in Moose page again!